Guest host: United Kingdom

-In the United Kingdom, some shows have guest presenters on a permanent basis.
-Have I Got News for You has used a different guest presenter for each show since Angus Deayton's departure in 2002.
-On The Jack Docherty Show in the late 1990s, Jack Docherty was absent so often that the show (retitled Not the Jack Docherty Show) more often than not had a fill-in.
-When Simon Amstell left his role on Never Mind the Buzzcocks, guest hosts took over the role to December 2013, not unlike a similar incident during Series 18.
+In the United Kingdom, some programs have made guest presenters part of their regular format.
+Have I Got News for You has used a different guest presenter for each episode since Angus Deayton's departure in 2002.
+The Jack Docherty Show frequently used substitutes during Jack Docherty's absences in the late 1990s, with such editions billed as Not the Jack Docherty Show.
+After Simon Amstell left Never Mind the Buzzcocks, the program used a succession of guest hosts until 2013.